 As you get creative with your Instagram stories, it will take some trial and error to figure out which ideas resonate with your audience.

-Although you could focus purely on metrics, I recommend choosing an Instagram story strategy that is fun to produce.
+Although you could focus purely on metrics, I recommend choosing Instagram shoutout ideas and a strategy that is fun to produce.
 Above all else, customers love authenticity: so get out there and enjoy what you create.